M'bashe Lighthouse (Lusikisiki)

 Available in the following region(s): Wild Coast

-Stay Overnight: See accommodation in Lusikisiki, in Eastern Cape
+Stay Overnight: See Lusikisiki accommodation, in Eastern Cape

 The M'bashe lighthouse lies on the wild coast, part way between East London and Port St Johns and just down the road from a little holiday resort that has been there for decades, known as The Haven.